z3niith/capturetheflag/README.md

 [![Product Name Screen Shot][product-screenshot]](https://z3niith.github.io/capturetheflag/)

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## How to play

-Information regarding how you can play can be found of the site!
+Information regarding how you can play can be found on the site!

 <!-- USAGE EXAMPLES -->
 ## Usage

-I by no means create this with the intention of it ever being used in a real world Cyber tournament, it more of a fun project.
-I created this with the intention of helping me grow my skills.
+I by no means created this with the intention of it ever being used in a real world Cyber tournament, its more of a fun project.
+I created this with the intention of helping me grow my skills and using it for my IB Diploma CAS Project and for college passion project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>